learn-good/llm-repo-understanding/README.md

 # How to use

-## Step 1: run `python generate_xml_filetree.py` to get the XML filetree (xmlft) of the repo
+## Step 1: Get an XML filetree (xmlft) of the repo
-Creates an XML representation of your repository's file structure.
+Run `python generate_xml_filetree.py -i repo_path` to create an XML representation of your repository's file structure.
 It respects .gitignore patterns and identifies binary files.

 > [!TIP]
 > Use `python generate_xml_filetree.py -h` for available options.